BND Hamburger Icon

 How does sentiment analysis work?

-Artificial intelligence and machine learning run natural language processing algorithms to analyze the text.
+Artificial intelligence (AI) and machine learning (ML) run natural language processing algorithms to analyze the text.
 Sentiment analysis software attempts to understand the emotional content of the text from a human point of view.
 [Related article: What’s the Difference Between Machine Learning and Automation?]

 Did You Know?Did you know